Welcome to today's edition of the Rush 24-7 podcast.

 You know, it's a little more gut instinct with Trump.

-I know I look like a kid who's trying to buy beer.
+I know, I look like a kid who's trying to buy beer.

-Do I think that Trump gets the foreign policy nuance?
+But still, do I think that Trump gets the foreign policy nuance?

 No, no, I don't.